siemens/linux-entra-sso/README.md

 An alternative is to use the `firefox-esr` Debian package.

-### Expired Tokens on Chrome

-Due to not having the `WebRequestsBlocking` API on Chrome, the extension needs to use a different mechanism to inject the token.
-While in Firefox the token is requested on-demand when hitting the SSO login URL, in Chrome the token is requested periodically.
-Then, a `declarativeNetRequest` API rule is setup to inject the token.
-As the lifetime of the tokens is limited and cannot be checked, outdated tokens might be injected.
-Further, a generic SSO URL must be used when requesting the token, instead of the actual one.

 ## Troubleshooting

 In case the extension is not working, check the following: